Joan Calabrese: Career

 Her early designs were very expensive, costing up to $400 in 1982, mainly due to her focus on the best fabrics from Europe.
 She described how she tried to individualize her materials and make her pieces unique and special.
 In an interview with Drexel University, Joan said many of her customers considered the gowns a family heirloom to be passed from generation to generation.

-Pieces of Calabrese's clothing are held in the permanent collections of The Metropolitan Museum of Art, who accepted two of Joan's dresses for the Permanent Collection of their Costume Institute[6]and she is also featured in the Costume Collection of the Philadelphia Museum of Art.[7]
+Pieces of Calabrese's clothing are held in the permanent collections of The Metropolitan Museum of Art, who accepted two of Joan's dresses for the Permanent Collection of their Costume Institute,[6] and she is also featured in the Costume Collection of the Philadelphia Museum of Art.[7]
 In order to be a part of these museums, an artists' work was judged and then approved.
 Joan Calabrese being the designer, marketer and sales-person of her clothing, introduced her own work to the museum by calling and setting up a date to observe her work in order to consider it for these museums.

 Calabrese clients included Natalie Wood, members of the Kennedy family, Nancy Sinatra and Betsy Bloomingdale.
 Willow Smith wore her dress in the Fashion Catwalk at The Dubai Mall.
 When Dakota Fanning attended the 2003 Emmys, aged 9, she wore a Calabrese design on the red carpet.
-When Dakota Fanning wore her dress, Joan Rivers was the host and asked her who she was wearing and Dakota answered Joan Calabrese.
-This also got Joan more known in the fashion industry and kicked off her career even more.

-She also won the DEBI award every year and still continues to win the award even after her death due to the release of many designs by companies.
+She won the DEBI award in 2016.

 Mon Cheri

 As Joan Calabrese got older, she licensed with Mon Cheri for about 10 years.
-Here she illustrated affordable range of flower girl and First Communion dresses. and focused mainly on flower girl wear.
-When she got to Mon Cheri, she did not hand sew her dresses anymore and instead they were done in the factory.
+Here, she illustrated an affordable range of flower girl and First Communion dresses.